JinnZ2/Resilience/Calories_and_water.md

 • The Method: "Humanure" or urine diversion (high in Nitrogen/Phosphorus/Potassium).

-• Caution: This requires strict fermentation or solar-heat processing to ensure the Pack Protocol isn't compromised by pathogens.
+• Caution: This requires strict fermentation or solar-heat processing to ensure it isn't compromised by pathogens.

 4. Mushroom Substrate Sovereignty